DigiBP/AS24TeamVector/README.md

 ### Route 2: Small safe has insufficient medication stock  transfer from big to small: insufficient narcotics in the big safe
 ![Route2](https://github.com/user-attachments/assets/fcc3fe77-3d67-48e8-9051-0014b9b87e49)

 For robustness, the case when the big safe does not have sufficient medications was considered.
-This is the case if “is narcotics available” in the big safe is answered with no. Then, the narcotics personell has to confirm that there is not enough in and the order is cancelled, and an email notification is sent to the narcotics team; this ends without updating any of the lists.
+This is the case if “is narcotics available” in the big safe is answered with no. Then, the narcotics personell must confirm the shortage, and the order is cancelled.
+An email notification is sent to the narcotics team, thus ending without updating any of the lists.

 ### Route 3: Small safe has sufficient medication stock
 ![Route3](https://github.com/user-attachments/assets/037861df-d8b8-4a2c-9760-04f17aacc5c5)